Category Archives: f) Apologetics, & Interpretations

 For the time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears; And they shall turn away their ears from the truth, and shall be turned unto fables.
 2nd Timothy 4:3-4

-Christian Ethos and Wisdom
+Christian Conduct and Wisdom

 Fear God